 QI staff apply for reaccreditation through CARF every three years.
 CARF is the accrediting body for all administrative programs at CMHA-CEI and a varying number of clinical programs.
 The triennial CARF survey determines CMHA-CEI's conformance to all applicable CARF standards on site through the observation of services, interviews with persons served and other stakeholders, and review of documentation.
-The 2020 CARF Reaccreditation survey, originally scheduled for April 2020, was delayed due to COVID-19.
-A Digitally enabled site survey will be conducted in August 2020.
+In 2020, CARF conducted a digitally enabled site survey and granted CMHA-CEI the standard three-year accreditation.
+Corrective action from the survey findings have been included in a Quality Improvement Plan and are listed in the attached report.